Key Takeaways

 If you don’t see or feel anything different from the normal look and feel of your breasts, you can continue to follow up for routine clinical breast exams with your doctor and mammograms when recommended, usually starting around age 40.

 If you find something unusual, don’t panic.
-Between 60 and 80 percent of lumps found in the breast are benign, according to clinical research.
-Your next step should be to call your primary care doctor, OBGYN, or Rochester Regional Health Breast Center, and schedule a thorough screening.
+The majority of lumps found in the breast are benign, according to clinical research.
+Your next step should be to call your primary care provider, OBGYN, or Rochester Regional Health Breast Center, and schedule a thorough screening.

 Research in the journal Cancer shows more than 70 percent of women under the age of 50 who are diagnosed with breast cancer detect it themselves, so being self aware about breast health is in the best interest for both patients and providers.